University of Wisconsin Oshkosh

 Oshkosh, WI 54901

-As an undergraduate, Lattery attended Gustavus Adolphus College in St. Peter, MN (1984-1986) and Bethel College in St. Paul, MN (1986-1988).
-As a graduate student in physics at the University of Minnesota (1990-1996), Lattery was a member of the CLEO Collaboration at Cornell University (Ithaca, NY).
-In 1996, Lattery earned a Ph.D. degree in physics from the University of Minnesota based on experimental studies of the b-quark.
+As an undergraduate, Dr. Lattery attended Gustavus Adolphus College in St. Peter, MN (1984-1986) and Bethel College in St. Paul, MN (1986-1988).
+As a graduate student in physics at the University of Minnesota (1990-1996), he was a member of the CLEO Collaborationat Cornell University (Ithaca, NY).
+In 1996, Dr. Lattery earned a Ph.D. degree in physics from the University of Minnesota based on experimental studies of the b-quark.
 He also earned a Masters degree in education from the University of Minnesota (Summa Cum Laude).
 In 1997, he joined the Department of Physics/Astronomy at the University of Wisconsin Oshkosh.
-Lattery lives in Oshkosh, Wisconsin with his wife and two children.
+Dr. Lattery lives in Oshkosh, Wisconsin with his wife and two children.

-Lattery's reserach interests are physics education and the history and philosophy of science.
-The author of many peer-reviewed research articles, he has published in such diverse journals as Physical Review Letters, The Physics Teacher, School Science and Mathematics, Physics Education, and Science & Education.
+Dr. Lattery's research interests are elementary particle physics, physics education, and the history and philosophy of physics.
+He is currently a member of the AntiProton Annihilations at Darmstadt (PANDA) Collaboration.
+Lattery is also engaged in a variety of basic education research studies on student model formation and development in introductory physics.
+He has published in such diverse peer-reviewed journals as Physical Review Letters, The Physics Teacher, School Science and Mathematics, Physics Education, and Science & Education.
+Lattery is the author of Deep Learning in Introductory Physics (2017).